Viker Lookout – Mishmar Hasharon Reservoir – Visitors Guide

 Some access roads can be closed from time to time.
 Thus, the easiest way to reach this lookout is by using this Link to Waze.

-Note: any car can reach Viker Lookout, but the dirt roads leading to this place are not in good condition.
+Note: Any car can reach Viker Lookout, but the dirt roads leading there are in poor condition.

 Directions for drivers: Link to Waze and Link to Google Maps